 A combination of didactic, collaborative and clinical education experiences using a blend of distance learning, on -line courses, 4 weekend intensive hands-on courses, and clinical practice hours.

-The 4 weekend intensives will be held in Canadian cities across the country including Montreal, Toronto, Calgary and Vancouver based on demand.
+The 4 weekend intensives will be held in Canadian cities across the country including Montreal, Toronto and West Coast based on demand.

 Learn from EIM’s world class faculty who are internationally recognized for their contributions to education, research and practice management.